Skip to main content

 Protocol Details

-The server implements MCP 2025-11-25 with the tools capability:
+The server implements MCP 2025-11-25 with tools, resources, prompts, and logging capabilities:

 MethodTypeResponse